-5. Maintain the Board as a wellfunctioning, balanced team led by the Chair
+5. Maintain the Board as a well-functioning, balanced team led by the Chair

-The Board comprises the part-time Executive Chairman, Don Goulding, the part time CFO, Shaun Claydon, and one Non-Executive Director, Mark Quinn.
+The Board comprises the part-time Executive Chairman, Don Goulding, the part time Chief Financial Officer, Shaun Claydon, and one Non-Executive Director, Mark Quinn.
 Mark Quinn is not considered to be independent due to other Directorships he holds and the nature of his relationship with a substantial shareholder.

 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
-Don Goulding is expected to dedicate 4 days per week to the Company, Shaun Claydon is expected to dedicate 3-4 days per month, and Mark Quinn is expected to dedicate such time as is necessary for the proper performance of his duties.
+Don Goulding is expected to dedicate 3 days per week to the Company, Shaun Claydon is expected to dedicate 3-4 days per month, and Mark Quinn is expected to dedicate such time as is necessary for the proper performance of his duties.

-In the year ended 31 March 2019, there have been 6 Board meetings, all of which were attended by all Directors.
+In the year ended 31 March 2020, there have been seven Board meetings, all of which were attended by Don Goulding and Shaun Claydon and six of which were attended by all the Directors.
 There has been one Audit Committee meeting, which was attended by the relevant Directors.

-There have been no Remuneration Committee meetings in the year ended 31 March 2019.
+There have been no Remuneration Committee meetings in the year ended 31 March 2020.